oqolarte/oblong/content/log/88mdy.md

 draft: false
 ---
-- A fairly recent post over at the [Araw Seekers](https://seekers.araw.xyz/outforsweets/) about our visit a nearby zero-waste store.
+- A fairly recent post over at the [Araw Seekers](https://seekers.araw.xyz/outforsweets/) about our visit to a nearby zero-waste store.
 - New favicon for this site.
 - Edited some lines in the [Feb 2022 Photo Dump](/feb2022-photos).
 - Edited some sections on [Site](/site).
 - Updated [Blogroll](/blogroll).
 - Added 10 new entries and 2 new one-liners to [Imbentori](/imbentori).

-*In this part 2 of me subtly complaining about unbelievable it is that we're already halfway through the year 2022...
+*In this part 2 of me subtly complaining about how unbelievable it is we're already halfway through the year 2022...
 (Read [Part 1](/half2022))*

 June 2022 is one of those slow months, I think.
 It could be because no one dares to believe that we're already six months in.
+The harder and longer one thinks about it, the more distorted one's perception of current time becomes.

 The ruckus of the recent national elections has legally placed another Marcos in the highest seat in the Philippine state.